 The redevelopment of the site for residential purposes, in accordance with the SALP, will result in major changes to the existing character and appearance of the site.
 The proposed development will affect the setting of Binfield House, a listed building, and the former walled garden, a curtilage listed structure.
-These impacts are assessed above and it is concluded that they will lead to less than substantial harm to the significance of these designated heritage assets.
+These impacts are assessed above and it is concluded that the harm to the significance of these designated heritage assets is outweighed by public benefits.
 With appropriate conditions and obligations the C19th wall will be repaired and its future secured.